What’s in the Bloodborne Pathogens Course?

 We offer our courses in different types of learning formats.
 We offer in-person courses, online courses, training kits, as well as our unique train-the-trainer courses!
 Our course catalog presents companies with over 200 training topics, with each course being fully narrated and organized to keep the mind engaged.
 Our narration reads exactly what is written in the training to help any employees who have visual or hearing impairments.
 We also offer some of our courses in Spanish!

-Here at Hard Hat Training all of our courses comply with OSHA standards and contain the necessary safety information to be OSHA-compliant.
+Here at Hard Hat Training all of our courses comply with OSHA Requirements and contain the necessary safety information to be OSHA Aligned.
 Our Content Development and Quality Assurance teams spend hours researching so that we can provide companies with the best and most necessary information!
-We also update our courses to match OSHA standards and regulations in order to provide you with the correct information at all times.
+We also update our courses to match OSHA Requirements and regulations in order to provide you with the correct information at all times.
 Check our our homepage for more info.